MaximeJaccon/YoungKitty/README.md

 - `math/`: Contains mathematical simulations and visualizations, such as the Lorenz attractor and Hopf fibration.
 - `physics/`: Includes physics-based simulations, such as the double pendulum and wave equations.
-- `results/`: Stores rendered outputs from simulations, including images and videos used in YouTube content.
 - `README.md`: Provides an overview of the repository and its contents.

 ---